python/mypy/docs/source/config_file.rst

     modules, and classes from action of :confval:`disallow_untyped_calls`.
     This also applies to all submodules of packages (i.e. everything inside a given prefix).
-Note, this option does not support per-file configuration, the exception list is defined globally for all your code.
+Note, this option does not support per-file configuration, the exclusions list is defined globally for all your code.

 .. confval:: disallow_untyped_defs